jackmaden/philosophybreak/src/pages/articles/friedrich-nietzsches-life-insanity-and-legacy/index.md

 authorLink: "/about/"
 ---

+_This article is a modified extract from my [Introduction to Nietzsche guide](/introduction-to-nietzsche/), in which I distill Nietzsche’s most profound ideas._

+---

 <span class="big-letter">T</span>he Piazza Carlo Alberto in Turin, Italy, 1889: a troubled Friedrich Nietzsche sees a horse being flogged by its frustrated owner, whinnying in pain and distress.
 Unable to bear the sight for a moment longer, Nietzsche rushes over and attempts to protectively throw his arms around the horse’s neck.
 A brief commotion, and Nietzsche collapses to the ground.

 Shortly afterwards, alerted to a public disturbance, two policemen escort Nietzsche away.